 After the bedtime story, Mom asked, “Will you go brush your teeth, Liam?”
 He dropped to the floor.
 “I don’t want to, Mommy,” he whined.
 Dad turned to him, raised his eyebrows, and said, “Uh-ohhhhhh.”
 Liam’s eyebrows lifted a bit, too, as he ran into the bathroom, squeezed a dab of toothpaste on his little toothbrush, and went to work on his teeth.

 Love and Logic parents learn to regain control in their homes by following two simple rules:

-Find more solutions in the audio Love and Logic Solutions for Early Childhood.
+Find more solutions to help you with your little ones in the audio, Love and Logic Solutions for Early Childhood.